Constantin1489/trrc/README.md

 **ToRRential Card processor**(**TRRC**) is a command line unix application to create anki cards using AnkiConnect plugin.(Think a yt-dlp, but this application is for adding cards into Anki.)

 I intent to make it as a Unix-like application.
-Therefore it leverages a lot of concepts.
+Therefore it **leverages a lot of Unix concepts**.

-- it **supports our favorite a standard input and pipe redirection.**.
-Therefore, you can add bulk cards after mangling your cards with your favorite text editors.
+- it **supports a standard input, pipe, redirection.** Therefore, you can add bulk cards after mangling your cards with your favorite text editors.
 With the benefit of Unix-like application, with basic shell script, you can make convenient simple card adding script yourself with your favorite text editors like Vim, Emacs, VScode and so on.

-- It also **support to change ip, port and apikey by options**.
+- It also **supports options for ip, port and apikey**.
 So even some environments you don't want to install Anki, you can add cards if your Anki is running in your home or somewhere, boundlessly.

 - It also supports a **rc(or config) file** with a alias to reuse options you uses frequently.

-- you can **sync anki** with option `--sync`, also even soon after adding cards.
+- you can **sync Anki** with option `--sync` of **trrc** with or without soon after adding cards.

 So you can add your card at any circumstance conveniently.

 ***if you decide to use this app, I highly recommend to turn apikey option in your AnkiConnect to prevent malicious attack.
-(It's not a fault of this app.
-If AnkiConnect port open without an apikey, anybody can modify your anki deck.)***
+(It's not a fault of this app nor AnkiConnect.
+If the port of AnkiConnect opens without an apikey, anybody can modify your anki deck.)***

 ## INSTALLATION